sagemath/trac_to_gh/Issue 225.md

 # Issue 225: loading files and worksheets from urls

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/225

 Original creator: was